Remembering Summer Time in the 1950s

 Country Kid?
 This Will Bring Back Memories

 I grew up in the country and remember feeding the calf from a bucket, climbing a mountain of hay in the hayloft, and wading in the creek.
+This was a real trip down memory lane for me.
 Read this to see what memories it brings back to you.

 Remembering Summer Cook Outs